Portland’s Bucket of Blood (or “I’d Rather Be Lonely Tonight”)

 As Typhoid Larry screams through their James Taylor cover, Oh, down in Mexico, I never really been so I don’t really know!, the team moves upstairs to where we rented one-half of the rooms which allegedly leads to the Gateway to Hell.
 Once inside Room 2, Glen Fitch mentions the common ghost tropes present here: evil abusive male spirit, the dead hooker with a heart of gold and a bastard boy born here, raised here and quickly dead here at the hands of some tragic pistol misfire.
 All these spirits are at play, dancing their same steps every night for eternity, revenants on repeat, a mundane hell unto itself.
 Our purpose tonight, Fitch explains to us in the same mild-manner he teaches finger-painting to middle-schoolers, our purpose is to record any evidence of the supernatural.

 Within the room, there is no sink or toilet, communal bathrooms are further down the hall.
 We have the lights on and the NOPI investigators go to work.
 Tate sets-up sound equipment to pick-up low level frequencies, electronic voice phenomenon.
 We have EMF meters for reading electrical anomalies and infrared cameras mounted to look for temperature changes.
-I have a low-tech pair of bronze, water-witching, dousing rods.
+I have a low-tech pair of water-witching dousing rods.
 HFS, Scorpitaria says, clocking my rods.
 Old school as fuck, bruh.
-Total metal, rock-on, she says.
+Total metal, she says.
+Yeah, I say, copper.

 First Floor of the Tavern